mistenes/mikdashboard_voting/dashboard/README.md

 ## Features

 - Searchable organization directory surfaced on the registration form.
-- User registration API that queues a verification email and stores a token.
+- User registration API that stores a verification token and delivers the confirmation e-mail through Brevo once the message sender is configured.
 - Email verification endpoint that flags the account as verified while waiting on administrator approval.
 - Admin review API with dedicated `/admin`, `/admin/szervezetek`, and `/admin/jelentkezok`